Philippine Super Liga All-Stars: FIVB Volleyball Women's Club World Championship

 The PSL fielded its all-star selection for the 2016 FIVB Volleyball Women's Club World Championship to be hosted at home in Pasay from October 18–23, 2016.

 27 players from the 8 participating PSL clubs were invited to participate in tryouts held at the Filoil Flying V Centre to determine 7 Philippine-based players who will compose the team that will participate at the international tournament.
 Six additional foreign players will be selected by the FIVB.
 It was planned that starting in July 2016, one player that will be part of the team will be announced to the public every week.
-Although the first two players, Rachel Anne Daquis and Jovelyn Gonzaga, to form the team was announced earlier on June 30, 2016.
+Although the first two players, Rachel Daquis and Jovelyn Gonzaga, to form the team was announced earlier on June 30, 2016.

 The team management also tapped Japan women's national volleyball team assistant coach Shun Takahashi as a head coach of the team in early September 2016 but Takahashi was later reassigned as 1st assistant coach later in the same month following the appointment of Serbian mentor Moro Branislav as head coach.
 Branislav was stated to be the first choice coach from the start by the management and was just waiting for the Serbian coach to be available.
 Daquis was named as the team captain.

 On September 30, 2016, the PSL announced that the team will be sponsored by F2 Logistics Philippines, Inc. and will compete under the name "PSL-F2 Logistics Manila".
 Foton was also named as the official transportation provider while Turkish Airlines was designated as official airlines of the team.

 PSL-F2 Logistics Manila lost all of its three games in the preliminary round, only winning a set against Turkish club Eczacıbaşı VitrA, the defending champions.
 Then they lost to Hisamitsu Springs in the classification round for 5th to 8th place.
 The Philippine team finished last out of the 8 participating teams in the tournament after losing to Thai club Bangkok Glass in the 7th place playoff.